stormwindy/Qi-Table/docs/_includes/pages/evaluation.md

 ## Main Areas of Improvement

+#### Improvement for the Path Finding Module

 The path finding module needs more work to be viable in much more complex settings.
 The problems and the solutions are as follows:

 -  The module's parallelization is currently done by multi-processing only.
 But we can and should take advantage of threading because some jobs are too small for a new process.
 - The module is currently written in Python and a part of it is non-optimized native Python.
 This definitely impacts the performance and we are considering porting the module to a low level language instead.

+#### Future Testing for Motors

+In light of the current situation all around the world regarding COVID-19, we were not able to test the hardware to the extent we have desired.
+If situations allowed it was planned to test the acceleration curve of motors at different weights.
+Moreover, it was desirable to test the correlation of table weight and oreintation divergence.